 Churches and church leadership apparently have a significant problem with understanding introverted women and what makes them tick.

 I was also struck by how many of the women said they often didn’t even want to go to church because it is too exhausting.
 I soooo relate to this.
 I think I’ve even written about it on here, but can’t remember where off the top of my head.
-There are many weeks that the thought of going to church is simply depressing because I honestly don’t have anything left to give and don’t want to have to be friendly and what feels to me like being fake.
+There are many weeks that the thought of going to church is simply depressing because I honestly don’t have anything left to give.
+I don’t want to have to be friendly because it feels to me like being fake.

 Church life is so geared toward extroverts whether it is progressive dinners, potlucks after the service, camping trips, women’s retreats, or what have you.
 It’s really unfortunate that this is the reality for so many of God’s daughters each week.